PostHog/posthog.com/contents/blog/stop-treating-engineers-differently.md

 featuredImageType: full
 ---

-Today I’d like to ~~rant~~ talk about how non-engineering people at startups – especially execs – seem to treat engineers like a fundamentally different type of human being.
+Today I’d like to ~~rant~~ talk about how non-engineering people at startups – especially execs – treat engineers like a fundamentally different type of human being.
 A whole new species, with a different set of personal motivations, goals, frustrations, and passions to the rest of the company.

 Why does this bizarre behavior occur?
 And why does it matter?